stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/psykal_kokkos/README.md

 different Kokkos implementations, at the moment there are 2 versions:

-- Rawpointers version: This version uses the Kokkos parallel dispatch (execution policies and execution pattern) but in top of a raw pointer arrays (given by the dl_esm_inf infrastructure).
+- Rawpointers version: This version uses the Kokkos parallel dispatch (execution policies and execution pattern) but on top of a raw pointer arrays (given by the dl_esm_inf infrastructure).
 This version is memory space efficient as it doesn't need to do extra copies between the Fortran and Kokkos parts of the code, but it is not able to